-If you’re worried about handling border crossings, transport, and scams on your way to Cambodia, don’t be!
+If you’re worried about handling border crossings in and out of Cambodia, don’t be!
 It’s not nearly as bad as people say it is — especially if you know what you’re doing.
-Here’s your guide to getting the bus to Cambodia from Thailand, Vietnam, and Laos.
+Here’s your guide to getting to Cambodia from Thailand, Vietnam, and Laos.

 It can be a little tricky getting to and from Cambodia’s borders but don’t worry, you can totally handle it!
 And yes, there are scams when you cross the border into Cambodia, but they are no big deal if you know what to do.